Leymah Gbowee, peace activist, Nobel Prize winner for Peace

 Boris Vukobrat, peace activist, Peace and Crises Management Foundation president, Knight of the French Legion of honor, benefactor of the French Academy

-Jean-François Sabouret, awarded sociologist, vice-president of the UNESCO National Commission of France
+Jean-François Sabouret, awarded sociologist, emeritus Vice-president of the UNESCO National Commission of France

 Bojan Zulfikarpasic, leading European jazz musician (European Jazz Prize 2005), Knight of the Arts and Letters of France, frequently awarded cross-cultural musician